nfagerlund/terraform-provider-atlas/website/docs/d/artifact.html.markdown

 # atlas_artifact

-Provides a [Data Source](/docs/configuration/data-sources.html) to access to deployment artifacts managed by Terraform Enterprise.
+Provides a [Data Source](/docs/configuration/data-sources.html) to access to deployment artifacts managed by Atlas.
 This can be used to dynamically configure instantiation and provisioning of resources.

+~> **This provider is deprecated,** and the service it interacts with has been discontinued.

 ## Example Usage